chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Wed May  2 11:19:40 CDT 2018

 Cron job completed on Wed May  2 14:00:00 CDT 2018, server backup complete.

+I opened my terminal to code on Thu May  3 13:29:54 CDT 2018